kubernetes/autoscaler/vertical-pod-autoscaler/FAQ.md

     - --prometheus-address=http://prometheus.default.svc.cluster.local:9090
   ```

-In this example, prometheus is running in the default namespace.
+In this example, Prometheus is running in the default namespace.

 Now deploy the `VPA recommender` and check the logs.